Progress report for SW21-922

 Objective 4- Disseminate our research findings among producers and stakeholders: We proposed a combination of traditional extension activities along with online services.
 A summary of our 2021-2022 activities is presented below.

+Objective 1.
 The results of our greenhouse experiments showed that the mortality of wireworms was significantly affected by treatments (F= 5.759, df = 7, 182, p < 0.001).
 The high application rate of the concentrated brown mustard seed meal extract of 4.5 t/ha (4 g/pot) resulted in the highest wireworm mortality (68%) compared to the non-treated control.
 Although both brown mustard seed meal and green manure caused significantly higher wireworm mortality (33%) compared to non-treated control (8.7%), their efficacy was considerably lower than concentrated than the concentrated extract treatment.
 The lower application rates of the concentrated extract (2 or 3 g/pot) resulted in 46% mortality.
 Canola green manure was also included as a negative control.
 A mortality rate of 16.7% mortality was found for this treatment, which was not statistically different from the non-treated control.

 These results confirmed that brown mustard products could cause wireworm mortality ranging from 33 – 68%.
 It has been shown that some of the plant species from the Brassicaceae family, such as mustard species release glucosinolate compounds which in the presence of water have biocidal effects on a wide range of pests, including insects, pathogens, and weeds (Dandurand et al. 2017; Mojtahedi et al. 1993; Popova et al. 2017; Williams et al. 1993).
 However, there are some studies have suggested the efficacy of brown mustard against wireworms (Furlan et al. 2004) and potato cyst nematodes (Dandurand et al. 2017).
 In our study, brown mustard plant tissue was not as effective as its seed meal or concentrated extract product.
 Our greenhouse findings suggested that higher concentrations of concentrated seed meal extract (at least 4.5-5 t/ha) would be needed to significantly reduce wireworm numbers.

-Several flights were conducted over experimental fields (Figure 1), and wireworm populations were monitored by placing 1-2 traps per acre.
+Objective 3.
+Several flights were conducted over experimental fields (Figure 4), and wireworm populations were monitored by placing 1-2 traps per acre.
 Extreme drought and the widespread use of the newly marketed broflanilide (Teraxxa) by grain producers require us to modify our approach and focus our evaluation on our non-Teraxxa plots only.
-This approach will be used after the 2022 harvest in August.
 For the time being, however, we were able to estimate wireworm losses based on data from previous plot experiments in 2019.
 The experiment included four untreated spring wheat plots and four plots treated fipronil in one of our field sites in eastern Idaho (Ririe, ID).
 The field data showed wireworm damage in the untreated plots reached up to 10%, while no damage was reported in fipronil-treated plots.
 The average yield for the untreated plots was 28.2 bu/acre, whereas it was recorded at 41.1 bu/acre for the fipronil-treated plots.
 This implies a difference in average yields of 12.9 bu/acre between the treated and untreated plots or a yield reduction of 31.3% due to wireworm damage.
 The USDA World Agricultural Supply and Demand Estimates reports released during the experiment period showed a marketing year average wheat price of $4.73/bu.
 Using this price and multiplying it by the implied yield losses in fields had 5% incidence of wireworm damage results in a loss of $61/acre.
 University of Idaho enterprise budgets for Eastern Idaho dryland spring wheat for 2019, for which the used yields and prices were like those used above, show estimated revenues of $237.50/acre.
 Based on this expected revenue, the estimated losses due to wireworm infestation would have caused revenue losses of over 25%, indicating that interventions to reduce wireworm infestations can substantially benefit wheat farmers.
 In the following stages of the analysis for objective 3, we will use field-scale data for the brown mustard intervention to make inferences like those above.
 Combining these field data with cost data for implementing the different types of brown mustard interventions will provide more detailed profitability implications.

 Nikoukar, A., I. Popova, K. Schroeder, J. Hansen & A. Rashed.
 Efficacy Evaluation of Yellow and Brown Mustard Concentrated Extract Against Sugar beet wireworm, Limonius californicus (Coleoptera: Elateridae), in Wheat: 81st Annual Pacific Northwest Insect Management Conference, January 2022.
 Online Oral Presentation.